SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Further GPT-based Evaluation Using Various Templates

-To provide further evaluation, we assess both the win-rate (compared to the SFT model) and the average scores for helpfulness and harmlessness using three different templates.
-Specifically, we employ the templates described in Appendix~\ref{app:gpt4_prompt}, Appendix C.2 of \citet{dai2023saferlhf}, and Appendix K of \citet{huang2024mocan}.
+Using GPT-4, we evaluate each method against the SFT model under three evaluation templates: Appendix~\ref{app:gpt4_prompt} (denoted as T1), Appendix C.2 of \citet{dai2023saferlhf} (T2), and Appendix K of \citet{huang2024mocan} (T3).
+For the first template, we determine the win-rate by comparing the scores of the paired answers.
 Note that the last two templates require two responses for each question.
-To evaluate each algorithm with these templates, we construct pairs of answers: one generated by the SFT model and the other by the algorithm.
-For the first template, we determine the win-rate by comparing the scores of the paired answers.
+For templates requiring two responses per query, we construct pairs of answers: one generated by the SFT model and the other by the algorithm.